Institutional aid programs

 The college funds these need-based student grants with general scholarship resources, income from endowed funds, and annual gifts from alumnae/i, parents, and friends.
-Awards range from $2,000 to $34,000 and need not be repaid.
+Awards range from $2,000 to $40,000 and need not be repaid.
+Students may receive institutional funding for a maximum of 8 semesters.
 Because of the college's commitment to meeting the needs of first-year and returning students, the availability of Wheaton grant aid is limited for new transfer students.

 Student employment at Wheaton is designed to help students defray college expenses and to provide student employment supervisors assistance in carrying out their day-to-day responsibilities in the work place.
 Aid recipients (those with Federal Work funding) have a campus earnings expectation built into their financial aid awards, and therefore, have priority for campus jobs.